-It’s hard to view your own art objectively or know how it’ll be received.
+Imposter syndrome affects us all.
 While painting the Sistine Chapel, Michelangelo wrote a despairing poem to a friend, saying, “My painting is dead…I am not in the right place—I am not a painter.”

 It can be insightful to spend time with your “five-years-ago self.”
 What did that person think and feel, and what did they want out of life?
 What would they think of who you are now?

 In a world that can’t seem to shut up, being the calm one in the room is kind of remarkable.

 Three skills I’ve found helpful in life: learning how to manage and invest money, learning how to write, and learning how to confidently say, “I don’t know, but I’ll figure it out.”